cameron-cs/diffusion-models/README.md

 ### Implementation

-- **Initialization:** the sampler precomputes and stores alpha and beta values for each timestep.
+- **Initialisation:** the sampler precomputes and stores alpha and beta values for each timestep.
 - **Sampling:** the `forward` method iteratively applies the reverse diffusion step to generate samples starting from a Gaussian noise vector.

 # The mathematical framework of DDPM and DDIM: differences and applications